hg-graebe/GeoProver/README.md

 with non degeneracy tracing, available for different CAS platforms (Maple, MuPAD, Maxima, Mathematica, and Reduce).

-The latest version 1.3 was finished at Jan 20, 2003 and since that time under casual revision.
+The latest version 1.3 was finished at Jan 20, 2003 and was since that time under casual revision.
 In particular, in 2017 a version for Maxima was added.

 The different packages are build from a common generic source description (macro definitions) and CAS-specific basic inline code together with help